 There is good reason to do the same effort when you leave.
 This comes not always natural and some think that it does not matter any more.
-But it does.
-There is no second chance for a last impression either and you can be lastingly damaged while leaving.
+But it does, for those left behind and even more, for us.
+There is no second chance for a last impression.
+You can benefit or be lastingly damaged while leaving.

 Time comes, inevitably, when things end.
 You move, you quit, you are dismissed, a term consumed, the place closed down.
 Or you found something better.
 Change.

-In fact, if your deliberate choice is to be remembered no matter how, you can use the old Zeigarnik effect - suddenly suspending everything in mid-air and walking out by surprise; or, if it is your justified interest to do it, not just bad mood, you can prepare a “Parthian shot” – a compelling and punishing problem you let loose while you depart, a poisoned legacy you unveil or leave quietly in your stead.
+In fact, if your deliberate choice is to be remembered no matter how, you can use the old Zeigarnik effect - suddenly suspending everything in mid-air and walking out by surprise at an odd moment; or, if it is your justified interest to do it, not just bad mood, you can prepare a “Parthian shot” – a compelling and punishing problem you let loose while you depart, a poisoned legacy you unveil or leave quietly in your stead.
 This is what you do if you do not care for parting well done.